Delicious Greek baked cod and potatoes with caramelized onions, tomato and raisins over potatoes.

 - Oil a large pan and place the sliced potatoes on the bottom.
 They should not overlap.
 Over that place the pieces of cod (rub the cod with kosher salt if using fresh cod)

 - Once your sauce has simmered for 10 minutes, add the raisins.

 - Pour the sauce over the cod and potatoes (remove bay leaf), moving things around so that the sauce has gone everywhere.
 The sauce will not be very thick.

-- Cover the pan with aluminum foil and cook covered for about 20-25 minutes, uncover and cook for another 20-30 minutes, until potatoes are done and all the liquids (except the olive oil) are gone.
+- Cover the pan with aluminum foil and cook covered for about 35 minutes, uncover and check potatoes, they should be fairly easy to pierce.
+Cook for another 15-20 minutes uncovered, until potatoes are done and all the liquids (except the olive oil) are gone.

 - Remove from oven and let it sit for 15 minutes before serving.

 Photos by Elena Paravantes © All Rights Reserved